translated by Vincent J. Rosivach

 if you need something.
 An older man answers the door.

-Right away I call me "father" and "daddy";
+Right away I call him "father" and "daddy";

 495 an old woman, "mother."
 If it's some middle-aged woman,